PauliusMacernis/Summary/README.md

 However, this kind of approach may be good for a team member in life to find, but not for a client to find.

 Yes, my **first** targeted user profile should be my customer - the one with whom we share "win-win".
-To be precise, it's the one who accepts the specifics I (may) have to offer and returns the value I (may) know how to exchange in public.
+To be precise, it's the one who accepts the specifics I (may) have to offer and returns the value which I (may) know how to exchange in public.

 When it comes to **public**, it's a hard situation to deal with again.
 Why?
 The question is a very practical one - do I need to always be paid with "win" which is exchangable everywhere anytime?
 And the ansswer is - not really.
 I need just a "win" I may exchange with the part of public I feel safe with enough.
+It seems I want to self-realize with the most vital ones only.

 ### Safety